How to start with content marketing?

 - Did your content deliver the correct message for your target audience?

 - Did your target audience act on your content?

-Once you have all the answers, then you need to go back to your content marketing strategy and make the necessary changes.
-Remember that your content marketing strategy is a living document and it should be revised over and over again as per the changing requirements of your customers.
+Once you have all the answers, you need to go back to your content marketing strategy and make the necessary changes.
+Remember that your content marketing strategy is a living document, and it should be revised repeatedly as per the changing requirements of your customers.

 So what’s your content marketing strategy?
 Let me know in the comments section if you already have a content marketing strategy.